AustinBenoit/BetterSettlersBoard/README.md

 that I can simply click together in any order and have the game board ready to go.

 ## How To's
-Currently all it can do is print out the suggested starting board from the catan instructions.
+Currently a small test program exists.
+If the program is run just by creating a board then the board contains the default board.

+If generate board is called then a randomly created board is generated.

-The following is the output of the command line.
+The following is the output of the command line print function.
 The plan is for this to be used during the development process.
 When reading a tile the first number is the asscociated dice number while the next two characters are the type of resource.
 The resources are